samasargent/JobPlacementDashboard/README.md

 ## Other Skills Learned

-* _How to break down a story into smaller parts._ More than once, I would have a story that would seem complicated a first.
+* _How to break down a story into smaller parts._ More than once, I would have a story that would seem complicated at first.
 I figured out how to break it down into steps that I could do.
 Then I would have a series of steps to complete, rather than a nebulous goal.
 * _How to research a new subject to solve a problem._ Many times on this project, I ran into problems I needed to solve that I had little to no familiarity with.
 I quickly learned how to find the kind of answers I needed through persisting in research until I understood the subject enough to come up with a solution for the story.
-* _How utilize version control to better work as part of a team._ I became more familiar with using branches and making changes to code alongside other people.
+* _How to utilize version control to better work as part of a team._ I became more familiar with using branches and making changes to code alongside other people.
 I learned how important it is to stay in communication with the people you're working with.
 Also I learned from experience how valuable making frequent commits and checking in code can prevent a lot of problems that would be caused by waiting to save or test code until you have a big chunk of it.

 _Jump to: [Back End Stories](#back-end-stories), [Front End Stories](#front-end-stories), [Other Skills](#other-skills-learned), [Page Top](#live-project)_